 I hope you enjoy reading my blog!
 Feel free to contact me by commenting or one of the following...

 Google+ = Emma Gardner

-You can also follow my posts on bloglovin', through the RSS feed or by email.
+You can also follow my posts on bloglovin', feedly or by email.

 I decided a few years ago that I want this blog to be pure recipe posts.
 I am not a restaurant critic or a product reviewer.
-Every recommendation is my own - all the cookbooks I use and mention are bought by me, as are all the ingredients and equipment.
+Every recommendation is my own - all the cookbooks I use and mention are bought by me, as are all the ingredients.
 If I mention a restaurant/cafe/shop, I went there of my own accord and paid.
-I do not accept products (for review or giveaways), classes/experiences or money for promotion on the blog in any situation.
-This blog is not linked to any companies and will never put advertising on the blog.
+I do not accept products (for review or giveaways), press trips, classes/experiences or money for promotion.
+I am not linked to any companies and will never put advertising on the blog.